github/opensource.guide/_articles/metrics.md

 * Whether stale issues get closed
 * Average time to merge a pull request

 You could also track your project Backlog Management Index (BMI), as the ratio of number of closed, or solved, issues or pull requests to number of issues or pull requests arrivals during the month.
-If BMI is larger than 100, it means the backlog is reduced
+If BMI is larger than 100, it means the backlog is reduced.

 Finally you can track activity trends.
 By checking _moving averages_ you could highlight longer-term trends or cycles.